Last updated: Monday 12 July 2021.

 Yes!
 Check our Library Contacts and Opening Hours page for the latest information.

 Are public computers still available?

-Yes, public computers are available to use at any of our reopened libraries.
+Yes, public computers are available to use at any of our reopened libraries (except Canning Bridge).
 Due to social distancing measures, we have fewer terminals available at this time.
 To help ensure access to public computers is shared equally amongst the community, we are currently limiting session times to 60 minutes (extensions possible if no-one waiting) with a total of 3 hours per day.

 Have events and other programs resumed at the libraries?

 Yes, as from Tuesday 6 July 2021, we resumed school holiday activities, events for adults and other regular programs.
 If you booked a place at an event that had to be cancelled or postponed due to the lockdown, staff will be in contact with you about any re-scheduled date or to advise of refund arrangements where a fee was paid.
 During the July school holidays, our regular Storytime and Baby Rhyme Time programs are taking a break.

 Do you have online Baby Rhyme Time my family can enjoy?

 You can join your favourite City of Melville Library presenters and view some of our past Baby Rhyme Time online sessions from the comfort of your own home.